reandimo/php-google-sheets-helper/README.md

   ```

 ## Personal Note
-This package is far from being complete i'll be working on it to make more useful stuff on my free time.
+This package is far from being complete I'll be working on it to make more useful stuff in my free time.
 But for now, it can be useful for someone (i guessss).

 ## License

 This Package is open source and released under MIT license.
-See LICENSE file for more info.
+See the LICENSE file for more info.

 ## Question?
 Issues?

-Feel free to open issues for suggestions, questions and issues.
+Feel free to open issues for suggestions, questions, and issues.

 ## Who's Behind

 Renan Diaz, i'm dealing with PHP since 2017 & Google's API since 2019.
 Feel free to write me to my email (Please don't send any multi-level crap).